ApryseSDK/pdftron-react-native/API.md

 ### scale
 double, optional

+Wonday compatibility API.
 This prop lets define the zoom of the document.
 Same as zoom.

 ```js